jramapuram/dynamic_kanerva_machine/README.md

 # Dynamic Kanerva Machine (DKM) Pytorch

-An implementation of Dynamic Kanerva Machines in pytorch.
+An (unofficial) implementation of Dynamic Kanerva Machines in pytorch.
 Ported from the [tensorflow / sonnet implementation](https://github.com/deepmind/dynamic-kanerva-machines).